ARTIST BIOGRAPHY

 ARTIST STATEMENT

-I am a lens-based artist and language educator who uses translation theories to create inter-textual installations.
-From music to literature, I am interested in translating other texts – both visual and non-visual – into my own photographic language, situating my own queer body at the centre of these visual translations.
+I am a lens-based artist and language educator who uses translation theories to create intertextual installations.
+From music to literature, I am interested in translating texts—both visual and non-visual—into my own photographic language, with my queer body at the center of these visual translations.

 I am drawn to texts that have various linguistic translations and adaptations into other media.
-I gather these variations together for an intertextual overview of the texts.
-Following the translation doctrine of Jorge Luis Borges (1899-1986), I am not bound to the original source, focussing rather on the various incarnations and modifications that have occurred throughout the years.
-This approach to translation is non-hierarchical and anti-colonial, as each version of a text has equal importance.
-To Borges, a pure translation does not exist, and each translation is a mirror that reflects the translator who created it.
+Following the translation doctrine of Jorge Luis Borges, I am not bound to the original source, but instead focus on the various incarnations and modifications that have occurred over time.
+This non-hierarchical, anti-colonial approach views each version of a text as equally important.
+For Borges, a pure translation does not exist; each version reflects the translator who created it.

-This act not only challenges the traditional position of the translator, but also allows me to examine my own subjectivity and performativity as author of my own artworks.
-In order to overtly or covertly embed my body into my installations, I use digital technologies, such as 3D-scanning/printing and deep-fake algorithms.
-These photographic techniques create digital doubles of myself that personify contemporary queerness and identity.
-Although I utilize early twenty-first century technology, my art practice is grounded by the rigours of darkroom chemistry and scholarly research, presenting opportunities to explore the history of lens-based art in conversation with other artists and academics – both past and present.
+This method challenges the traditional position of the translator and allows me to explore my subjectivity and performativity as the creator of my own works.
+To embed my body into my installations, I use digital technologies such as 3D scanning/printing and deep-fake algorithms, which create digital doubles of myself that personify contemporary queerness and identity.
+Although I use 21st-century technology, my art practice is grounded in darkroom chemistry and scholarly research, allowing me to engage with the history of lens-based art alongside other artists and academics.

 LAND ACKNOWLEDGEMENT